SahilDhawde/Question-Answering-QA-System/README.md

 🛠️ Setup & Installation

-1. Clone the Repository
+1. Clone the Repository:
 git clone https://github.com/yourusername/Question-Answering-QA-System.git
 cd Question-Answering-QA-System

-2. Install Dependencies
+2. Install Dependencies:
 pip install -r requirements.txt

-3. Run the Backend (FastAPI)
+3. Run the Backend (FastAPI):
 uvicorn app.main:app --reload

-4. Run the UI (Streamlit)
+4. Run the UI (Streamlit):
 streamlit run app/ui.py

-5. Access the Application
+5. Access the Application:
 The FastAPI backend will be available at: http://127.0.0.1:8000 The Streamlit frontend will be available at: http://localhost:8501